 One prize is offered annually, although the judges may choose not to award a prize if they determine that an insufficient number of entries has been received or that no entry is deserving of recognition.
 The judges may single out some entries for special recognition.
 No ties will be allowed.

 The decisions of the judges will be final except under extraordinary circumstances.
-In such cases, the judges’ decisions may be reviewed by the ACES Executive Committee, which is empowered to resolve any disputes and which retains ultimate authority over the competition and award.
+In such cases, the judges’ decisions may be reviewed by the ACES Board of Directors, which is empowered to resolve any disputes and which retains ultimate authority over the competition and award.

 ACES no longer requires an entry fee for the Robinson Prize.